Stranger than fiction Symposium

 → 3pm: Stranger than fiction: Screening session featuring Passage by Teresa Busuttil (2021), New Acid (2019) by Basim Magdy, and Afterall (A Space Mambo) by Rä di Martino (2019)

-As the Symposium unfolded, Andrea Illés' performance continued in the West Space Studio for audiences to watch on their personal devices, on a screen in the exhibition, or in person.
+Throughout the day, Andrea Illés's durational performance sorry I was so hungry continues in the West Space Studio.
+Watch on personal devices, on a screen in the exhibition, or in person.

 Three people on stage sitting on a couch with a projected image behind them.
 Man on the left of the couch is speaking to a seated crowd using a microphone.